ory/docs/docs/kratos/concepts/security.md

 #### Mitigation

-ORY Kratos can be configured to send an out-of-band message to the email used for login, registration, account recovery, and so on:
+ORY Kratos can be configured to send an out-of-band message to the email used for login, registration, account recovery, etc.:

-- If someone tries to sign in using an unknown email address, an email will be sent to that address reading "You tried to sign in at X but you do not have an account yet, did you mean to sign up instead?"
+- If an application or user tries to sign in using an unknown email address, an email will be sent to that address reading "You tried to sign in at X but you do not have an account yet, did you mean to sign up instead?"
 - ...